Foreign policy of the Kennedy administration: Latin America

 The main new Kennedy initiative was the Alliance for Progress.
 Its goals included long-term permanent improvement in living conditions.
 The methods included advancing industrialization, increasing their exports and diversifying the products exported, reducing trade barriers between Latin American countries, and improving their communications systems.
 The primary tactics were loans from the US government and cash grants.
 At a theoretical level, Kennedy's planners hoped to reverse the under-development of the region and its dependency on North America.
 There was a fear that if the United States neglected the region, Castro's Cuba would introduce anti-American political and economic changes.

 The Kennedy administration came to power in wake of the radicalization of Fidel Castro's Cuba, and saw the region as a Cold War battleground.
 Kennedy believed communism could be thwarted by economic modernization through the Alliance for Progress.
 Although it achieved far less than Kennedy had hoped, its ideals, together with Kennedy's personal qualities, gave him an unusual and lasting degree of popularity in Latin America.
 The administration presided over a number of covert interventions, and according to historian Stephen G. Rabe, "demonstrably bolstered regimes and groups that were undemocratic, conservative, and frequently repressive."

 In December 1961, Kennedy toured Puerto Rico, Venezuela and Colombia.
 Kennedy's sanguine welcome stood in sharp contrast to then-Vice President Richard Nixon's Latin America tour of May 1958.
 On Kennedy's departure from Caracas, President Rómulo Betancourt said that "we receive as friends those who are our friends."

 His 1962 trip to Mexico evoked an enthusiastic response to his Alliance for Progress vision.
 In that year Mexican President Adolfo López Mateos told Kennedy that for the sake of improvement of the Mexican–American relations the Chamizal dispute should be solved.
 The U.S. and Mexican joint efforts in that field ultimately produced the Chamizal Convention.

+Following the 1962 Peruvian coup d'état Kennedy applied sanctions and refused to recognise the junta.
+However once it became clear that the junta was remaining in control and this policy was out of step with the rest of Latin America Kennedy acquiesced and normalised relations.